 A Franciscan approach to engineering

-Real-world experience and a dedication to service learning is the hallmark of engineering at Saint Francis University in Loretto, Pennsylvania.
-In our program you will learn to use math and science to solve some of the most important problems facing society today, and we believe that you should start putting your skills to good use even before you graduate.
+Real-world experience and a dedication to service learning is the hallmark of Engineering at Saint Francis University in Loretto, Pennsylvania.
+In our program, you will learn to use math and science to solve some of the most important problems facing society today, and we believe you should start putting your skills to good use even before you graduate.